 In this paper we introduce a novel model-based monitoring and diagnostic system that operates on software-extended behavior models, to meet requirements 1) and 2) listed above.
-In contrast to previous work on model-based software debugging (Ref.
-5, 6), the purpose of this work is to leverage information within the embedded software to refine the diagnoses of physical systems.
+In contrast to previous work on model-based software debugging [Mayer and Stumptner, 2004; Grosclaude, 2003], the purpose of this work is to leverage information within the embedded software to refine the diagnoses of physical systems.
 As such, we are not addressing the problem of diagnosing software bugs.
 Without loss of generality, we assume that software bugs discovered at runtime are handled by a separate exception handling mechanism.

 First, we address modeling issues.
 Capturing the behavior of software is much more complex than that of hardware due to the hierarchical structure of a program and the potentially large number of its execution paths.
-We address this complexity by using probabilistic, hierarchical, constraint-based automata (PHCA) (Ref.
-7) that can uniformly and compactly encode both hardware and software behavior.
+We address this complexity by using probabilistic, hierarchical, constraint-based automata (PHCA) [Williams et al., 2001] that can uniformly and compactly encode both hardware and software behavior.
 Building upon our previous work, we introduce a novel capability for diagnosing systems with software-extended behavior in the presence of delayed symptoms.
-While Livingstone-2 (L2) (Ref.
-8) handles delayed symptoms for diagnosing hardware systems, our approach generalizes this capability to software-extended behavior by posing the PHCA-based diagnosis problem over a finite time horizon.
+While Livingstone-2 (L2) [Kurien and Nayak, 2000] handles delayed symptoms for diagnosing hardware systems, our approach generalizes this capability to software-extended behavior by posing the PHCA-based diagnosis problem over a finite time horizon.
 We frame diagnosis as constraint optimization problem based on soft constraints that encode the structure and semantics of PHCA.
-The problem is solved using efficient, decomposition-based optimization techniques, resulting in the most likely diagnoses of the software-extended system.
+The problem is solved using efficient, decompositionbased optimization techniques, resulting in the most likely diagnoses of the software-extended system.